 - Does it grow with you?
 As your business grows, so does your shipping needs.
 Shippo is a unique solution, because it offers a web app and API to support you at different business stages.
 Typically, we see brand-new businesses start with the Shippo web app for an out-of-the-box, easy-to-use process.
 Many businesses gradually transition to the Shippo API as their shipping process requires more customization.

-Plus, Shippo’s Pay As You Go plan is great for starting businesses, since you only pay for postage + $0.05 per label.
+Plus, Shippo’s Starter plan is great for starting businesses, since you only pay for postage + $0.05 per label.
 Then, users oftentimes graduate to Professional plans as shipping needs and package volumes increase.

 There are two transactions that take place during the shipping process: